 Why register a business name?

-- Sole Traders generally use business names because they don’t want to trade under their own name.
-If you are building a brand, with scalable opportunities, it may hinder your growth if you don’t have a brand name.
+- Sole Traders generally use business names to avoid trading under their name.
+If you are building a brand with scalable opportunities, it may hinder your growth if you don’t have a brand name.

-- Limited Companies often use business names if the company name they want is not available with the CRO.
-Sometimes, a company may want multiple businesses within the same company and therefore, will register a business name for the different divisions.
+- Limited Companies often use business names if the company name they want is unavailable with the CRO.
+Sometimes, a company may wish to have multiple businesses within the same company and, therefore, will register a business name for the different divisions.

 - Business name.
 Your chosen business name must comply with the CRO business name guidelines.